 The beaches are the most preferred locations out here and rightly so.
 Picture an evening, with the sun setting in the background along with the sounds of the Arabian and the seagulls passing by.
 The swaying palms and the warm weather in the cool evening breeze makes a picturesque setting to get married in.
 All in all many would tell you that it isn’t as big of an expense planning a wedding here.

-“The best time to plan a wedding here is during the months of November and December”, says Traci Allen, of Wedding Works, Goa.
+“The best time to plan a wedding here is during the months of November and December”, says Traci Allen, of WW, Events, in Goa.
 You should start with blocking the rooms for your guests first as tourists pack-in quickly during this time and you might have difficulties.… Read More

 Although the traditional bride has been associated with a dreamy white dress to walk down the aisle, colours have been making a splash with the brides of today.
 Looking at a dress that is beyond the whites is certainly less traditional, but definitely glamorous.
 Plus, there are so many options to choose from, from patches of colour to a simple coloured sash to completely coloured pieces.
 Each bride is different from the rest and if you’re one of those who always fantasised about a dress that was beyond white here is a guide that will help.